kamilambert/phase-3-challenge/README.md

 - [x] 10: All files are stored under the part-3/ folder
 - [x] 20: No third party CSS or JS libraries are used (all code must be written from scratch)
 - [x] 10: HTML, CSS, and JS are separated into their own files.
-- [x] 20: Clicking on "Add to cart" will update the number displayed next to the "Cart" button to show the total number of items in the user's cart
+- [x] 20: Clicking on "Add to cart" will update the number displayed next to the "Cart" button to show the total number of items in the user"s cart
 - [x] 20: Clicking on the "Cart" button will show the cart modal with a list of all items added
 - [x] 20: Clicking on the "Clear" button in the cart modal removes all items from the cart
 - [x] 20: Clicking on the "X" button in the cart modal closes the modal
-- [ ] 20: The "Total" in the cart modal shows the calculated sum of all item prices
+- [x] 20: The "Total" in the cart modal shows the calculated sum of all item prices